6 minute read

 Index Documentation

 What is even more useful is to index documentation that’s not already indexed by cursor.
-This can be any website on the internet, and for this example we’ll use Drizzle ORM since the LLMs don’t know it too well.
+This can be any website on the internet, and for this example we’ll use Drizzle ORMfavicon for orm.drizzle.team since the LLMs don’t know it too well.

 Start by hitting CMD+K and typing @ to index the documentation